 Before you move to Massachusetts (or virtually anywhere else), you might wanna check out their housing market.
 We've got an overview of just that for you, coming up next.

-According to realestate.boston.com, it's a seller's market here lately.
+It's a seller's market here lately.
 Home sales and prices are both up from 2017, but inventory's down.
 So prices are actually STILL rising, as the demand soars and supplies continue to dwindle.
-Homes stay on the market for an average of about 45 days, and zillow.com scores the housing market overall a 5.7/10, which is "healthy."
+Homes stay on the market for an average of about 45 days, and Zillow scores the housing market overall a 5.7/10, which is "healthy."
 So, you might wanna snatch up your new home sooner, rather than hesitate.

 And get this - there's new construction underway ALL OVER the place, seriously.
 Most of it's in the east, however, around Plymouth/Boston/Salem.
 Still, there's a lot further out west, especially around Springfield.
 So if you've got your sights set on a brand-new place, you know where exactly to hunt.